-The Secretariat is comprised of 20 regular staff based in Geneva as at the end of 2014.
+The Secretariat is comprised of 20 regular staff based in Geneva as at the end of 2016.
 Along with these regular staff in Geneva, the Secretariat has two project professional staff and two support staff members, based in the UNEP headquarters in Gigiri (Nairobi), Kenya, for the implementation of the Monitoring the Illegal Killing of Elephants (MIKE) programme.

-The regular staff and project staff of the Secretariat consists of 16 Professional staff and 10 General Support staff, which includes individuals representing 19 nationalities coming from the regions of Africa (Kenya and South Africa), Asia (China, Japan and the Philippines), Europe (Belgium, France, Russia, Sweden, Switzerland and the United Kingdom), Central and South America and the Caribbean (Argentina, Brazil, Chile, Colombia and El Salvador), North America (the United States) and Oceania (Australia).
+The regular staff and project staff of the Secretariat consists of 17 Professional staff and 10 General Support staff, which includes individuals representing 19 nationalities coming from the regions of Africa (Kenya, Morocco and South Africa), Asia (China, Japan, the Philippines and Sri Lanka), Europe (Belgium, France, Germany, Russia, Sweden, Switzerland and the United Kingdom), Central and South America and the Caribbean (Argentina, Chile and Colombia), and Oceania (Australia).